 Carlton Cole says he wasn’t too upset over a move to #LFC falling through 🤣 pic.twitter.com/zlctiQfpWw

 LW: Timo Werner

 Jurgen Klopp was a keen admirer of Werner but opted against signing the Leipzig striker in 2020 and decided to invest in Diogo Jota instead.

-It was a move that surprised many at the time but, unsurprisingly, Klopp’s judgement proved sound.
-While Jota became a vital squad player and regular source of goals, Werner struggled at Chelsea and has just rejoined Leipzig in a cut-price deal.
+It was a move that surprised many at the time but, unsurprisingly, Klopp’s judgment proved sound.
+While Jota became a vital squad player and regular source of goals, Werner struggled at Chelsea and rejoined Leipzig in a cut-price deal.

 ‘He’s a dangerous player and can score when he has confidence,” Liverpool legend John Barnes said in 2021.
 “But he wouldn’t play ahead of the front three of Mane, Salah and Firmino, so Liverpool haven’t made a mistake in not signing him.”